 A number of Black Virgins are located in subterranean crypts, but not all

-In France most Black Virgin sites are in volcanic regions, while some are not
+In France, most Black Virgin sites are in volcanic regions, while some are not

-From this we can conclude that the Black Virgins have been consciously associated with active earth energies.
-We cannot say that they are associated specifically only with volcanic energies, or healing subterranean wells or water, but we can say they have been placed in highly unusual spots with a significant number of fault lines.
+From this, we can conclude that the Black Virgins have been consciously associated with active earth energies.
+We cannot say that they are associated specifically only with volcanic energies or healing subterranean wells or water, but we can say they have been placed in highly unusual spots with a significant number of fault lines.
 Attention and intention have gone into their placement so that they are not just locations where statues have been randomly placed, but active sites that impact the human body.

 What do they mean?

 Ultimately making meaning lies within each of us as individuals and cultural beings, and the meaning we make of things has significant power to shape the world and our behavior.
 We have seen in this exploration of the Black Virgins that she has been a powerful cultural symbol in the European, and particularly in the French context.
-The evidence suggests that she is a continuity of the powerful feminine images of the early goddesses, that people sought to keep alive within or despite of the limiting role and role models of the feminine available under Christianity.
-The preliminary research shown here also suggests that the actual energy of the locations of the Black Virgin is central to their purpose.
-Thus, how we feel in their locations may be more significant that what we think about their meaning.
+The evidence suggests that she is a continuity of the powerful feminine images of the early goddesses, that people sought to keep alive within or despite the limiting role and role models of the feminine available under Christianity.
+The preliminary research has shown here also suggests that the actual energy of the locations of the Black Virgin is central to their purpose.
+Thus, how we feel in their locations may be more significant than what we think about their meaning.

 I personally conclude that these are healing sites of great importance in the life of the people of France.
 These sacred sites had not only had cultural meaning to pre-Christian and Christian people, but they have value and benefit to the human body regardless of the belief system or language that is overlaid upon them.
-In this light it is important to protect and care for these sites not simply because of the inspiring architecture and religious history, but because of the healing earth energies present there.
+In this light, it is important to protect and care for these sites not simply because of the inspiring architecture and religious history, but because of the healing earth energies present there.
 It is also valuable to make these sites open and welcoming to the public from all beliefs and backgrounds.
-In France where the state owns the churches this is occurring fairly successfully.
+In France where the state owns the churches, this is occurring fairly successfully.
 I recommend that the central holy spots by the altars and within the inner apses to be made available to those who wish to make the labyrinth walk (this could be done quietly and respectfully in keeping with the contemplative atmosphere of the churches).
-The cultural context has trained people to ”respect” these powerful spots by blocking off access to them, but in actuality it would be far more compassionate to make these powerful spots more fully available for the healing and inspiration of the general; public.
+The cultural context has trained people to ”respect” these powerful spots by blocking off access to them, but in actuality, it would be far more compassionate to make these powerful spots more fully available for the healing and inspiration of the general; public.

 The Black Virgin statues have served as markers for certain kinds of sacred and healing spots, despite the historical suppression of understanding and working with earth energies.
 The loss of the knowledge of earth energies, and even more important the loss of understanding of how to work with them, I believe, has had a significant effect on the European psyche.
 It has allowed us to disconnect and lodge ourselves in the realm of ideas, thoughts, and concepts.
 Some elements of grounding and feeling became underdeveloped in a way that allowed us to pay no attention to our treatment of the earth.
 The conversations with, inspirations from, and deep relationships with land, place, and earth that have been lost in the European-origin culture world could be revived by a reawakening of our active (and interactive) understanding of sacred places.
 I suggest and dearly hope that this re-engagement will play a role in realigning us with the earth in a way that regains the ecological balance we so clearly need to find at this point in human history.

-The key here is not so much to adopt a new or old idea, but to re-open ourselves to feeling.
+The key here is not so much to adopt a new or old idea but to re-open ourselves to feeling.
 In the metaphor of acupuncture points on the human body, sacred places are not separate from the sacred body of the earth as a whole, they are simply powerful points at which we can engaging in healing and balancing ourselves and our earth.
 All of this clearly signals that we need to cease fighting about sacred places, they do not belong to any one belief system; they belong to humanity and all life.
 Competing, fighting, and cutting off or otherwise restricting access to sacred sites serves no purpose other than to disconnect even those who seek unique ownership from the connection they seek.